ChyKusuma/SPHINXMerkleBlock/README.md

 Unlike alternative post-quantum digital signature algorithms such as [Crystals-dilithium](https://pq-crystals.org/dilithium/) which offer high levels of security but are susceptible to "side-channel attacks", side channel atttack means attack on devices, the bad actors can attack on devices to found the "Sign" then it can to used to sign any message that their want, our decision to employ SPHINCS+ as the foundation for our Merkle tree scheme and digital signature scheme ensures both the robustness against quantum adversaries and resistance to side-channel attacks.

-With the `SPHINXSign` namespace, we empower developers to harness the advanced capabilities of SPHINCS+ and build secure, future-proof applications that can withstand the challenges posed by the dawn of the quantum era.
+With the `SPHINXMerkleBlock` namespace, we empower developers to harness the advanced capabilities of SPHINCS+ and build secure, future-proof applications that can withstand the challenges posed by the dawn of the quantum era.

 We know that Hash-Based digital signature scheme is not lattice-based and relly on the strengthness of the hash-function, thats why our default [SPHINXHash](https://github.com/ChyKusuma/SPHINXHash) hash function is based on SWIFFTX which is rely on "Lattice-based", here our purposed is try to achieve both `Statelessness` and `Lattice-based` together at once.